intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/how_to_enable_profiler.md.txt

 ## FAQ
-  1.If you see "No dashboards are activated for the current data set." the first time you enter the Tensorboard in the browser:
+  1.If you see "No dashboards are activated for the current data set." the first time you enter the TensorBoard in the browser:

      Refresh the page, and the profile should be shown.